Brianna-Mangat/Brianna-Mangat.github.io/content/about-me/_index.md

 \
 \
-My name is Brianna Mangat I am a cinematogrpher as well as a graphic designer.
+My name is Brianna Mangat I am a cinematographer as well as a graphic designer.
 My work is inspired by my cultural heritage, my mother spent most of her young life in Mexico while my father was a refugee from Punjab, India.
-I like to incorporate our Aztec folklored with the spice inspired color paletted of Inida.
+I like to incorporate our Aztec folklore with the spice inspired color palettes of Inida.
 I create art based on my religious background.